 Please be on time.
 If zazen has already started, please enter quietly.

 Zazen is sitting meditation, wholeheartedly engaging this moment, dropping off thoughts and views and returning to life here and now, over and over.

 The beginning of zazen is signaled by three bells.
 During zazen, you may shift your position quietly as needed.

 Sit upright on cushions or a chair, eyes open, hands folded in the zazen mudra.

-The end of zazen is signaled by two bells if kinhin follows, or by one bell otherwise.
+The end of zazen is signaled by two bells if kinhin (walking meditation) follows, or by one bell otherwise.
 When the bell rings, gassho-bow before moving, and then turn, stretch your legs, and rise.

 Fluff your zafu, straighten cushions or chair, gassho-bow to your place, and turn around.

 Please follow along with the chanting and bows.
 Standing bows are fine if full bows pose some difficulty (see below).